totalspectrum/spin2cpp/doc/basic.md

 ```
   s = bin$(x, n)
+  t = bin$(x)
 ```
-returns a string representing the unsigned integer `x` in binary notation.
+Returns a string representing the unsigned integer `x` in binary notation.
 Only the lowest `n` digits of the representation are included; use 32 if you want to get all of the digits.
+If `n` is omitted or is 0 then the returned string is the minimum length needed to represent the unsigned value.

 ### __BUILTIN_ALLOCA